python-hospital/hospital/README.rst

 Write health checks just like you would write tests.
 The main difference is their scope: they check "production" facts instead of mocks/fakes/dummies.

-**Health checks are special kind of tests.
-Use :func:`hospital.healthcheck` decorator to differenciate health checks from tests.**
+Health checks are special kind of tests.
+Use :func:`~hospital.core.healthcheck` decorator to differenciate health checks from tests.

 Just like tests, health checks can be simple functions that perform assertions: